Jkdxbns/Autonomous-Drone/README.md

-# 🚁  Voice Controller Autonomous Micro-Delivery Quadcopter
+# 🚁  Voice-Activated, Face-Verified Autonomous Drone

 ### *A 5-month journey to build a fully autonomous drone that listens, thinks, and delivers.*